joepennock-401-advanced-javascript/notesy/README.md

 - Have `node` installed on your local machine.
 - In terminal, run this command `npm i minimist` to get a CLI input parsing library used in this application.
+- Run the command `npm i jest` to install Jest, a testing library this application will be using for running all of the required tests.

 #### `.env` requirements (where applicable)